Amazon Marketplace vs. Own Online Shop: What Is Better for Entering the German Market?

 When entrepreneurs start a small e-commerce business or already have done it, they often come to us with one central question: should I start to sell on the Amazon marketplace or should I build my own shop.
 This is, most of the time, a tricky question.
 Since every business is different, even two stores selling homemade pottery can be very different.
 For that reason, this article will show you some pros and cons related to this problem and give you some detailed information for your decision making.

-Amazon Marketplace, the place to be?
+Amazon marketplace - the place to be?

 Amazon marketplace has two significant advantages for young businesses.
 First, it is relatively easy to set up in comparison to designing and launching an online shop.
 Nevertheless, it is still complicated as you have to do many more steps like confirm an email and chose a password, as we used to by most online services.
 The second advantage is even better.
 You are now on Amazon!
 The biggest online shop worldwide.
 A company that is determined to grow its market share and influence no matter the cost, literally subsidizing the growth of its online shop with its other business models.
 Being part of that constantly growing infrastructure gives you a potentially enormous customer base.
 Yes, you are one of the millions, but with a unique product, you can come on top in searches for millions of people.

 Of course, this also has some trade-offs and problems.
 First, you are at the mercy of Amazon's goodwill.
 Amazon takes the liberty to take down your shop whenever they see fit, and getting information from Amazon why they did it is often hard to get.
 So Transparency is not the strength of the marketplace by a long shot.
 Setting up and maintaining on Amazon will be easy for almost everyone.
 But if they pull you from the store, it is devastating.
 This could potentially get better in the future since Amazon accidentally revealed that the marketplace generated 58 % of its trade value.
 But without retailer organization, this seems unlikely.
+Moreover, unfortunately, if your product is succesfull Amazon's analytics will recognize the high and growing sales and Amazon can also copy your product and sell it on their name - with a higher rank of course.

 Your shop, your future?